 FAQ

-• There is no registration fee for students with disabilities, who have a disability with invalidity between 66% and 100% or with certification pursuant to law n.104, who will therefore only pay the pre-enrolment fee, the insurance and stamp duty
+There is no registration fee for applicants with a certified disability and a disability between 66% and 100%, or for those in possession of a certification pursuant to Law No. 104.
+These students will only have to pay the pre-enrolment fee, insurance and stamp duties.

-• PA110 with Honors: Public Administration employees who enroll in our master’s degree enjoy a discount of 330 euros on the contribution of the second installment
+Public administration employees who enrol in the Master’s course benefit from a discount of 330 euros on the second instalment of the registration fee.